 The Schools Sustainability Challenge recognises and rewards the sustainability action and leadership of schools around the world, and the winning school is awarded the Schools Sustainability Challenge Trophy, together with a cash prize of £500 or equivalent.

 The Schools Sustainability Challenge is judged on the quality of the projects featured in the videos and their potential replicability around the world.
-Views of the videos on Youtube are also taken into account during the judging process.
-Viewers are invited to show their support by viewing and ‘liking’ their favourite video entries on Youtube.
+Views of the videos on Youtube before mid-May 2018 are also taken into account during the judging process.
+Viewers are invited to show their support by viewing and ‘liking’ their favourite video entries on Youtube before mid-May 2018.

 The winning school will be awarded the Trust for Sustainable Living’s Schools Sustainability Challenge Trophy and a cash prize of £500 (or equivalent in local currency) to support the school’s future sustainability initiatives.
-The winner will be announced at the TSL 2017 International Schools Debate and Awards in the UK (3-7 July, 2017).
+The winner will be announced at the TSL 2018 International Schools Debate and Awards in the Seychelles (2-7 July, 2018).

 The Trust for Sustainable Living is pleased to announce that the 2016 Schools Sustainability Challenge Trophy was awarded to Barangay Sampaloc Elementary School in the Philippines.
 The announcement was made at the TSL International Schools Debates and Awards held in Dubai on 18-21 April 2016.
 Media Release